ariana-horvath/Orders_Management_System/README.md

 # Orders_Management_System

-This project desins and implements an Order Management application for processing client orders for a warehouse.
+This project designs and implements an Order Management application for processing client orders for a warehouse.
 Relational databases are used to store the products, the clients and the orders.

 * The orders management application allows users to select the table/entity to be processed, i.e. Client, Product and Order.
 *  For each of these, the application allows user to perform the CRUD operations (Create, Read,